paulhighum/Create-Test-Drill/README.md

 # Create-Test-Drill

-Write a test for at least one function, then push it to Github.
+Creates a test for reversing a string.
+Write the reverse string function in the index.js file.